Vegan wartime champ is a side-dish inspired by Marguerite Paton's recipe that was popular during British World War 2.

 - Steam your cabbage in a steamer pot or in a fry/skillet pan, with a lid and a little water added to the pan.
 Steam for 10 minutes or until soft.

-- Mash the drained potato with 2 tbsp of hot plant milk, 2 tbsp of nutritional yeast flakes, and 1 tbsp of plant margarine.
+- Mash the drained potato with 2 tablespoon of hot plant milk, 2 tablespoon of nutritional yeast flakes, and 1 tablespoon of plant margarine.
 Add extra milk to bring to the consistency you prefer.
 Season with salt and pepper.

-- Mash the drained turnip with 2 tbsp of hot plant milk, 1 tbsp of plant margarine, and salt and pepper to taste.
+- Mash the drained turnip with 2 tablespoon of hot plant milk, 1 tablespoon of plant margarine, and salt and pepper to taste.
 Add extra plant milk if liked.

 - Combine the turnip and potato mash together, mix through the cooked cabbage.